 They arrived in Salt Lake City in March, 1927, with their three children, Almae, Lorenz and Jens, having emigrated from Hamburg, Germany aboard the steamer "Hamburg".
-They lived in Salt Lake City for about six months then went to Idaho for a while where he worked on a dairy farm but he was searching for a permanent home, and in 1929 he heard of a man named Adam(s) (which meant Saviour) selling his farm in Highland and thought “this must be Heaven” so he bought it and moved here later the same year (#13 on the 1958 Highland map).
+They lived in Salt Lake City for about six months then went to Idaho for a while where he worked on a dairy farm but he was searching for a permanent home.
+In 1929 he heard of a man named Adam(s) (which meant Saviour) selling his farm in Highland and thought “this must be Heaven” so he bought it and moved here later the same year (#13 on the 1958 Highland map).
 (After living here a while he said, “This sure hasn’t been Heaven”.)
 Their fourth child, Paul Fred was born in October and was blessed in the Highland Ward.
 Another child, Mary Ann was born to them in 1930.
 On September 26, 1927, John signed a Declaration of Intention to become a U.S. Citizen and to "renounce forever all allegiance and fidelity to...the German Reich."

 He was not familiar with irrigation, having come from luxuriant Germany, but he was determined to succeed and with faith in God, they did so.
 He raised pigs, sugar beets, chickens, cows, hay and grain.
 He became a very successful and prosperous farmer.
 On the wall inside their back door was a sign that read: “Vee get too soon oldt, und too late schmardt”.
 John and Catrina never had a great grasp on the English language and were difficult to understand, even after 35 years in the U S.